 Buying gold as an addition to your asset holdings is a big decision, and it’s important to proceed carefully in order to ensure that the purchases made will have the potential to bring you the most value possible.
 If individuals who are interested in buying gold for the first time don’t take the time to educate themselves and give their gold purchases proper contemplation, there are a number of errors that could be made.
 Here are a few of the biggest mistakes made by first-time gold buyers:

 Setting Inaccurate Expectations

 Many first-time buyers of gold approach the decision as though it’s a purchase with short-term implications.
-In our opinion, precious metals should be considered a long-term commitment (i.e., 3 to 5 years or more).
+In our opinion, precious metals should be considered a long-term commitment (i.e., 3-to-5 years or more).
 Also, it is important to keep in mind that with any precious metals purchase there is risk.
 Market prices are unpredictable and may rise and fall over time.
-However, the purpose of adding gold and other precious metals to your holdings is to add tangible value to your collection of assets that may potentially help protect your assets for years to come.
-As such, it’s essential that gold buyers make their purchases in the knowledge that it’s a decision that will impact their affairs in the long term and choose their gold products strategically.
+However, one reason to add gold and other precious metals to your holdings is to add tangible value to your collection of assets that may potentially help protect your assets for years to come.
+As such, it’s essential that gold buyers make their purchases in the knowledge that it’s a decision that will impact their affairs in the long term and to choose their gold products strategically.

 Buying The Wrong Amount Or Type Of Gold

 It can be difficult for first-time buyers to know how much gold is enough to make a real impact on their holdings, so it may help to think in strategic terms.
 If you’re buying because you want a potential hedge against fluctuations in paper-based assets, you’ll want to consider what proportion of your assets would actually make a difference, if it was in gold or precious metals.
 On the other hand, many people limit their purchases of gold so they can also pursue other asset opportunities.
 In our opinion, customers should not put more than 20% of their available funds in precious metals.
 Take time to think what makes sense for your unique circumstances.